 In December 2010, Congress enacted the Food Safety Modernization Act (FSMA), the most comprehensive food safety legislation since 1937.
 The law changes many of the regulatory structures designed to protect the public from foodborne illness, but mainly it updates the Food and Drug Administration’s (FDA) authority to regulate foods.
-Previously, FDA only acted after a foodborne illness outbreak occurred.
-The FSMA enables FDA to design measures that prevent foodborne outbreaks from occurring, proactively regulating the food industry.
+Previously, the FDA only acted after a foodborne illness outbreak occurred.
+The FSMA enables the FDA to design measures that prevent foodborne outbreaks from occurring, proactively regulating the food industry.

 State and local programs are mentioned often in the act.
-Section 110 of the FSMA requires FDA to provide outreach to the state and local governments to build their food safety and food defense capabilities, which will include additional resources for state food safety programs.
-In addition, FDA must work with states and local health programs to determine the best approach to addressing surveillance and tracing back of foodborne outbreaks.
+Section 110 of the FSMA requires the FDA to provide outreach to the state and local governments to build their food safety and food defense capabilities, which will include additional resources for state food safety programs.
+In addition, the FDA must work with states and local health programs to determine the best approach to addressing surveillance and tracing back of foodborne outbreaks.

-Section 112, which addresses food allergy and anaphylaxis management, specifically asserts (in § 112(b)(3)) that nothing in that section should be construed as to preempt state law.
+Section 112, which addresses food allergy and anaphylaxis management, specifically asserts (in § 112(b)(3)) that nothing in that section should be construed to preempt state law.

-Foodborne outbreaks, surveillance and inspection activities, and trace back efforts all currently reside in the purview of state agencies, though funding often comes from a federal source.
+Foodborne outbreaks, surveillance and inspection activities, and trace-back efforts all currently reside in the purview of state agencies, though funding often comes from a federal source.
 In-state sales of food products, such as sales at local farmers markets or other intrastate sales, remain under the purview of state government.
 Food produced on a farm and sold by the farm directly to a consumer is exempt (§ 204 (d)(6)(H)(I)), meaning any regulation of such activities must be done under state authority.

 The Food and Drug Administration

-The FSMA provides FDA with new authorities designed to achieve higher rates of compliance with prevention and risk-based food safety standards.
+The FSMA provides the FDA with new authorities designed to achieve higher rates of compliance with prevention and risk-based food safety standards.
 It allows the agency to respond to and contain food safety problems when they arise.
-The law also directs FDA to ensure imported foods follow the same standards as foods domestically produced.
+The law also directs the FDA to ensure imported foods follow the same standards as foods domestically produced.

 Most importantly for states, it directs the FDA to build an integrated national food safety system in partnership with state and local authorities.